TrueFiEng/Waffle/README.md

 ```

 ### Example test
-Belows is example test written for the contract above written with Waffle.
+Below is an example test written for the contract above compiled with Waffle.
 Place it in `test` directory of your project:

 ```js
 import chai from 'chai';